dvdbisong/dvdbisong.github.io/gcp-ml-seminar/intro-python.md

         print("Skip the iteration when a is", a) continue

-Out: The variable a is: 6
+'Output': The variable a is: 6
      The variable a is: 5
      The variable a is: 4
      Skip the iteration when a is 3